Chinese Grammatical Error Correction: A Survey: Chinese GEC datasets and error annotation

 \subsection{MuCGEC}

-MuCGEC stands for the Multi-Reference Multi-Source Evaluation Dataset for Chinese Grammatical Error Correction \citep{zhang-etal-2022-mucgec}.\footnote{\url{https://github.com/HillZhang1999/MuCGEC}} The sentences in this dataset are contributed by L2 learners of Chinese. \textit{Multi-Reference} refers to the multiple corrections provided for each erroneous sentence, with MuCGEC offering an average of more than two references per sentence. \textit{Multi-Source} indicates that the sentences are derived from various sources: 1,996 sentences from the NLPCC18 dataset \citep{zhao-et-al-2018-nlpcc}, 3,125 sentences from CGED18\&20 \citep{rao-etal-2018-overview,rao-etal-2020-overview}, and 1,942 sentences from the Lang-8 dataset \citep{zhang-etal-2022-mucgec}.
-For instance, the NLPCC18 sentences in MuCGEC feature an average of 2.5 references per sentence, compared to the original NLPCC18 test dataset, which contains only 1.1 references per sentence.
-This demonstrates MuCGEC's significantly higher number of references.
-It has been observed that increasing the number of references per sentence improves the reliability of the evaluations, due to the multireference structure of the dataset.
-Additionally, they introduced a character-based span-level error annotation (\texttt{ChERRANT}), combined with a heuristic span-level word-order annotation \citep{hinson-etal-2020-heterogeneous}.
-Each line of the dataset contains a sentence along with its provided corrections in a plain text file, with the original sentence and each reference separated by a tab character.
+MuCGEC, short for the Multi-Reference Multi-Source Evaluation Dataset for Chinese Grammatical Error Correction, is an evaluation oriented CGEC resource built from L2 learner texts \citep{zhang-etal-2022-mucgec}.\footnote{\url{https://github.com/HillZhang1999/MuCGEC}} The term \textit{multi-reference} refers to the fact that each erroneous sentence is paired with multiple corrected versions, with the dataset providing on average more than two references per sentence.
+The term \textit{multi-source} indicates that these sentences are drawn from several preexisting Chinese learner datasets, including 1,996 sentences from NLPCC18 \citep{zhao-etal-2018-nlpcc}, 3,125 sentences from CGED18 and CGED20 \citep{rao-etal-2018-overview,rao-etal-2020-overview}, and 1,942 sentences from Lang-8 \citep{zhang-etal-2022-mucgec}.
+For example, the NLPCC18 portion in MuCGEC contains an average of 2.5 references per sentence, compared with only 1.1 references in the original NLPCC18 test set.
+This enriched multi-reference design is intended to make evaluation more reliable by better capturing the range of acceptable corrections.

+In terms of representation, MuCGEC itself is not manually annotated with explicit error spans or hand assigned error categories in the way that some diagnosis oriented resources are.
+Its core format is sentence parallel: each line in the released plain text files contains a source sentence followed by one or more reference corrections, separated by tab characters.
+The dataset is therefore designed primarily for correction oriented evaluation rather than for the direct study of manually annotated error structure.

+At the same time, MuCGEC is closely connected to automatic error annotation.
+To support evaluation and edit extraction, the authors introduce \texttt{ChERRANT}, a character based span level annotation framework, together with a heuristic span level treatment of word order errors \citep{hinson-etal-2020-heterogeneous}.
+These annotations are not part of the original manual dataset construction, but are generated automatically in order to derive edit based comparisons from sentence level source target pairs.
+For this reason, MuCGEC occupies an important intermediate position in Chinese GEC resource development: it is not an error annotated corpus in the strict manual sense, yet it strongly influenced how automatic annotation for Chinese corrections came to be operationalized.
+We return to this issue in \ref{sec:annotation}, where we discuss automatic annotation frameworks in more detail.